aws-samples/shopfloor-connectivity/docs/README.md

 }
 ```

-For the service the Service base class provided by the SFC framework can be used.
+For the service the service base class provided by the SFC framework can be used.
 The Service class for the writer needs to override the abstract method createServiceInstance of that class by a method that creates an instance of the actual writer.

 ```kotlin
 class AwsCloudWatchMetricsWriterService : ServiceMain() {